Self Love: 3 Keys to Doing It.

 With your hand on your heart, ask your heart “Please let me know when I’m not feeling happy and safe” and hear it when it comes back to you and lets you know.

 Walking away from things that are going on that don’t contribute to your health and happiness is a learned skill.
-You will recognise when it is the right time when you are listening to someone derailing someone else, maybe his ex-wife, his boss and his or her behaviour towards others.
+You will recognise when it is the right time when you are listening to someone derailing someone else, maybe the ex-spouse, their boss and his or her behaviour towards others.
 Walk away from gossipers, complainers, even bad movies you have paid to watch and it turns out you are just not enjoying it.
 We are inviting abuse on all levels, shapes and sizes from areas of our life where we deserve respect.
 When you take ownership of your own thought processes and environment you will be taking your life back.

 Meanwhile, when you accept disrespectful behaviour over time, the longer you stay, the harder it becomes to leave unless you have clarity about what you are signing up for and what you are prepared to tolerate or walk away from.
-Until we get ourselves cleaned out it’s hard to attract a man who will treat us with respect and genuine love.
+Until we get ourselves cleaned out it’s hard to attract a partner who will treat us with respect and genuine love.

-So ask yourself, what do I need a man for right now?
+So ask yourself, what do I need a partner for right now?
 If you are in a relationship and you feel the love, congratulations.
 You have it made.
-If not and you are at cross roads, you may need to talk about it and seek some clarity either with your man or if that is too hard to handle at first, with someone who isn’t invested in your emotions who can help you find your way back to “self” so you can make the decisions which are right for you, by you and not influenced by someone else’s agenda.
+If not and you are at cross roads, you may need to talk about it and seek some clarity either with your partner or if that is too hard to handle at first, with someone who isn’t invested in your emotions who can help you find your way back to “self” so you can make the decisions which are right for you, by you and not influenced by someone else’s agenda.

 Need some help on this, let me know and we will chat.